 Diabetes Mellitus is the most common metabolic disorder resulting in morbidity and mortality.
 The care of the diabetic patient must be holistic, ensuring not only good glycaemic control but identifying modifiable risk factors that increase morbidity and mortality and preventing them.
 PAD is common among PLWDM and when present increases the risk not only for foot ulcers and amputations but also stroke and myocardial infarction.

-The cases with PAD in this study had a shorter duration of diabetes mellitus (4.4 years) than cases without PAD (5.1 years) however this was not statistically significant.
-There was no difference in age between the cases with PAD and those without PAD.
 This study showed that most of our patients have poor adherence to therapy as assessed objectively using the Morisky 8 point score scale and an average HbA1c of 7.8%.
 This poor adherence is directly related to the presence and severity of vascular complications such as PAD.

 Dyslipidaemia was common in our patients and when present is associated with vascular complications such as PAD.
 The prevalence of PAD amongst PLWDM from our study with an average age of 52.5 years was 27%.